virkud/bios611-project1/README.md

 --------
 The Makefile included in this repository will help get a feel of the project.

-For example, to build figures relating to the distribution of ICU visits due to heart failure over race, enter via Docker or with Rstudio and say:
+For example, to build figures relating to the distribution of ICU visits due to heart failure over race compaired to all ICU visits, enter via Docker or with Rstudio and say:

-	> make figures/hf_race_comparison.png
+	> make figures/hfvicu_race_cmpr.png

 Dataset
 -------